TencentARC/ArcNerf/docs/trainer.md

 The scheduler handles train data only.
 It can customize the ray selection every time when all rays have been trained.
 Add `scheduler` in `dataset.train` for specification.

+A `Pipeline` class is in the trainer dir to process all the data, and sample data_batch for training.

 - precrop: precrop and keep only the center rays.
-  - max_epoch: Only crop when epoch < max_shuffle.
-By default -1.
+  - max_epoch: Only crop when epoch < max_epoch.
+By default None(crop all the time).
   Set positive num to use it in the init rounds.
   - ratio: Ratio to keep in each dim.
   - If precrop is used, you are not allowed to use `shuffle` in data augmentation.